Mahaan Kanakku: Production

 The film began production under the title Gandhi Kanakku.
 The title was later changed to Mahaan Kanakku after a case was filed against the name, as the title demeaned Mohandas Karamchand Gandhi.
 Editor Suresh Urs forayed into acting through this film.

 Release and reception

-The film was released on 30 December 2011 to mixed reviews.
-Devadarshini won the Norway Tamil Film Festival Award for Best Supporting Actress.

 A critic from Maalai Malar wrote that "Borrowing lakhs of lakhs from beggars is an interesting activity.
 It is a trademark to hold revenge films with a smile on the face of a hurt heart.
 For the eyes bored of love stories, the social problem was portrayed in a compelling screen story".

+Devadarshini won the Norway Tamil Film Festival Award for Best Supporting Actress.